linagora/linshare/documentation/EN/epics/new-admin-portal/story-65-admin-manage-Twake-user-provider.md

 #### UC2.
 Edit Twake User Provider

 - I select User Providers, if current selected domain already had an user provider, screen 4 will be displayed.
-- On this screen, I can edit all fields: Twake connection, Company id
+- On this screen, I can edit all fields: Twake connection, Company id and the checkbox
 - When I click button Save, the system will validate:
   - If any mandatory field is blank, it will be highlighted in red and a message:"[field name] cannot be blank"
 - If there is no error, the User provider is updated and there will be a successful notification.